awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.md

 + Currently, IAM database authentication isn't supported for CNAMEs\.
 + For PostgreSQL, if the IAM role \(`rds_iam`\) is added to the master user, IAM authentication takes precedence over Password authentication so the master user has to log in as an IAM user\.

-## Aurora MySQL recommendations for IAM database authentication<a name="UsingWithRDS.IAMDBAuth.ConnectionsPerSecond"></a>
+## MariaDB and Aurora MySQL recommendations for IAM database authentication<a name="UsingWithRDS.IAMDBAuth.ConnectionsPerSecond"></a>

-We recommend the following when using the Aurora MySQL DB engine:
+We recommend the following when using the MariaDB or Aurora MySQL DB engine:
 + Use IAM database authentication as a mechanism for temporary, personal access to databases\.
 + Use IAM database authentication only for workloads that can be easily retried\.
 + Use IAM database authentication when your application requires fewer than 200 new IAM database authentication connections per second\.